Text output

 - The "response" part of the "response_scripts" attribute of the "#start#" node: it can only be a declarative description and cannot ask question

-- "#inform_user#" node's "inform_content" attribute: it can only be a declarative description and cannot ask questions In these four cases, there must be no description of the actual execution of the action (actions that need to be actually executed must be solved with the "#activity#..." node, and sometimes the "#trigger#" mechanism is also needed), and there should be no duplicate content (similar meanings here are also considered duplicates)
+- The "fixed_closing_remarks" attribute of the "#start#" node: it can only be a declarative description and cannot ask question (and it cannot have the following "Prompt Word" expression form) In these 5 cases, there must be no description of the actual execution of the action (actions that need to be actually executed must be solved with the "#activity#..." node, and sometimes the "#trigger#" mechanism is also needed), and there should be no duplicate content (similar meanings here are also considered duplicates)

 2 Expression Forms:

-- Direct Output to the user (different from the prompt word mode below, here cannot require LLM to actually perform an action), such as:
+Direct Output to the user (different from the "Prompt Word" expression form below, here cannot require LLM to actually perform an action), such as:

 - "What do you need?"